 All UCSF faculty, staff, and students are welcome to participate in this challenge, particularly those involved in global health work.

-- Commit to 21-days (January 18 - February 8) of learning-by-engaging with an open mind and an open heart.
+- Commit to 21 days of learning-by-engaging with an open mind and an open heart.

 - Each day, do one action to further your understanding of power, privilege, coloniality, supremacy, oppression, and equity.

 - Dedicate a set amount of time to read, react, watch, listen, engage, connect, or act.

 - In addition, participate in self-reflection by answering some of the questions posted in the weekly email.

 - At the end of the 21-day challenge, consider how you can apply learned tools and new perspectives to your daily global health work.

 - The White-Savior Industrial Complex by Teju Cole

 - White Privilege: Unpacking the Invisible Knapsack by Peggy McIntosh